BetterUnI/BetterUni/README.md

 You can click through each prototype.
 If you're ever unsure where to click to progress, click anywhere on the prototype and a box will highlight blue showing you where you can click next.
 These UI prototypes will be used to develop our actual web application for all screen sizes.

 ## Licensing
 BetterUni is licensed under a MIT License.
-Please see that file within the root of our repository for for information.
+Please see that file within the root of our repository for more information.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).